 Are Pit Bulls more expensive to insure?

-In terms of health, Pit Bulls and similar purebred dogs are also more likely to suffer from specific health and genetic conditions.
-Hip dysplasia and myotonia are common issues for Pit Bulls.
-Pit Bulls may encounter issues with their hips and elbows.
-Their high-energy use and larger diets can also lead to bloating.
+In terms of health, Pit Bulls and similar purebred dogs are also more likely to suffer from specific health and genetic conditions such as hip dysplasia and myotonia are common issues for Pit Bulls.
+Their high energy use and larger diets can also lead to bloating.
 Steps can be taken to help prevent medical problems, but insurers will likely charge a higher premium due to these factors.

 How can you prevent your dog from becoming dangerous?